YapengLang/cogent3-ete3/README.md

-# Description of your project!
+# Overview

+This repository contains code for a project that includes a command-line interface with a project structure that follows [best practice for Python projects](https://hynek.me/articles/testing-packaging/).
+The config file (`pyproject.toml`) shows the minimal information necessary to define a command-line tool where the build is controlled using [flit](https://pypi.org/project/flit).
+It also includes example configuration for dependencies, code-style tools ([black](https://pypi.org/project/black), [isort](https://pypi.org/project/isort)) and setting [pytest](https://pypi.org/project/pytest) options.

-Edit the pyproject.toml file to reflect organisation of your project.
+Edit `pyproject.toml` file to fit your project.

-If you want a command line interface, those are specified under `project.scripts` section (line 31).
+If you want the command-line interface, edit section `project.scripts` (line 31).
+(If you don't want it, just delete that section.)

 The `src/myproject/cli.py` presents an example of a command line application that uses `SciTrack` for logging, and `click` for specifying the interface.